 - Payments are usually required on site unless a Direct Bill is established

 Are you looking for more flexibility?
-Individual corporate cards are the most flexible payment type for making travel arrangements, but these cards might also cause challenges in controlling travel spend.
-Key features:
+Individual corporate cards are the most flexible payment type for making travel arrangements, but these cards might also cause challenges in managing travel spend.

-- Corporate travel managers can add cost control measures to your company’s travel programme using your policy and approval settings in Egencia
+- Corporate travel managers can add cost management measures to your company’s travel programme using your policy and approval settings in Egencia

 Please note: This option is supported globally, except in China and South Africa.